Hermosillo Water Project – Mexico

 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

 This project has been completed.
 To read about the conclusion, CLICK HERE.

 Hermosillo is a community situated on the Northeastern side of a river canyon a couple of kilometers away from both Santa Domingo Cascada and Cipresal Cascada, two communities where we have successfully completed projects to bring potable water into the homes.
 There are 35 homes with a total of 180 people.
 Many of the households are younger families so the population is expected to grow in the coming years.

 Like so many settlements in the Sierra Madre, Hermosillo lost its water in 2005 when 4 days of extreme flooding caused a landslide that diverted the original water source leaving the people without access to water to the present day.
 The lack of access to the water families need to maintain their households has greatly exacerbated the challenges the people have to deal with in this impoverished community.

-There are an elementary school and kinder garden with a total of 42 children and 3 teachers who live permanently in Hermosillo.
+There is an elementary school and kinder garden with a total 42 children and 3 teachers who live permanently in Hermosillo.
 The two schools need water for sanitation for the students and to provide good living conditions for the teachers.

 This project is to build a water system for the community.
 A new distribution tank will be built above the community and connected by a new piping system to the existing water tank.